 Planning No. 305.09

 Project No. CI.00141

-Project Status Construction (Tender to be awarded Mid-2020)
+Project Status Construction (Tender awarded October 2020)

 The South Coast Pipeline (SCP) Project was initiated to extend the supply of water to the South Coast Region.
 The project is implemented in a phased approach, with Phase 1 and Phase 2a completed.